Super League war: Broadcasting rights

-In 1998, Packer's Nine Network secured the free-to-air broadcasting rights for the NRL until 2007 for $13,000,000 a year.
-In 2001, C7 Sport unsuccessfully attempted to buy the pay television NRL rights until 2006 for $72,000,000 per annum.
+In 1998, Packer's Nine Network secured the free-to-air broadcasting rights for the NRL until 2007 for $13,000,000 a year, while Foxtel and Optus Vision were to be joint Pay TV broadcasters until 2000.
+In 2001, C7 Sport (the successor to Optus Vision's Sports Australia channels) unsuccessfully attempted to buy the pay television NRL rights until 2006 for $72,000,000 per annum.
 After Nine resigned these rights, and acquired the AFL broadcast rights, C7 was shut down in March 2002, leaving Fox Sports as the dominant Australian pay television sports network.
 As a result of the failure of C7, its owners commenced legal proceedings against parties, including Fox Sports, Foxtel and the NRL Partnership, for damages of $1 billion.
 In 2008 the case was dismissed.

 The free to air rights were renewed in 2005 until 2012 for an amount of $40,000,000 a year.

 Foxtel was originally half-owned by News Corporation and half-owned by Telstra.
 On 30 October 1998, PBL purchased a quarter share in Foxtel from News Corporation for $160,000,000.

-Costs

-Due to legal costs, the Australian Rugby League posted a $9,500,000 loss in 1996.
-News Limited has claimed that the entire Super League exercise cost them $100,000,000, however, an article in the Australian Financial Review on 5 August 2005 has put the cost at as high as $560,000,000.